bikeshaving/crank/website/guides/12-api-reference.md

 ### `ProvisionMap`

 An interface which can be extended to provide strongly typed provisions.
-See `Context.prototype.get` and `Context.prototype.set`.
+See `Context.prototype.provide` and `Context.prototype.consume`.

 **Example:**
 ```ts